Jodu555/Personal-Website/README.md

     * [x] StarWars
 * [x] Add a comming Soon alternative
     * [x] With the opportunity to edit in js or so
+* [ ] Load the coming Soon thingi also from the json file
+    * [ ] Write an Backend for the projects, quotes and coming soon
 * [ ] Add the ability to search through all the Projects
 * [ ] Under Projects
     * [ ] Ticket System